Why are truck drivers fat?

 - Eat Less Food

-- Stop eating so much.
+Stop eating so much.
 Cut your meals down by 25%.
 You won’t die if you eat a little less for each meal.
-Sure, it will take some time getting used to but after a few days your body will get used to it.
+Sure, it will take some time to get used to but after a few days, your body will get used to it.

 - Drive A Flatbed